Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsubsection{ImageMagick Vulnerabilities per Year:}

-\Cref{table:tableA} breaks down the 76 out of 81 identified vulnerability reintroducing commits with CVEs and their average CVSS scores per year.
+\Cref{table:tableA} breaks down the 76 identified vulnerability reintroducing commits with CVEs and their average CVSS scores per year.
 Since 2017, the number of vulnerabilities that are reintroduced into ImageMagick has decreased.
 Furthermore, the average CVSS score of vulnerabilities that reintroduce vulnerabilities has also decreased.
-This trend suggests that ImageMagick’s contributors are becoming increasingly effective at identifying, isolating, and mitigating security flaws before they escalate in severity.
+This suggests that ImageMagick’s contributors are becoming increasingly effective at identifying, isolating, and mitigating security flaws prior to including them in the project.
 It also indicates a maturation of the project’s secure development practices, where vulnerability resolution attempts are less likely to result in the reintroduction of high-impact security issues.